krzysztofczerwonka/dp2kol/README.md

 	concrete classes extending this class and a null object class providing do nothing implemention of this class and will be used seemlessly where we need to check null value.

 Memento

 	Need to restore an object back to its previous state (e.g. "undo" or "rollback" operations).

+Composite

+	Application needs to manipulate a hierarchical collection of "primitive" and "composite" objects.
+	Processing of a primitive object is handled one way, and processing of a composite object is handled differently.
+Having to query the "type" of each object before attempting to process it is not desirable.